Bad weather moves into Eastern states; 5 dead in South

 “As the car started shifting because of the water we noticed what appeared to be an arm reaching out,” witness Kirkland Follis, who called 911, told WHNT-TV.

-Associated Press staffers Adrian Sainz in Memphis, Tennessee; John Raby in Charleston, West Virginia; Andrew Welsh-Huggins in Columbus, Ohio; and Jonathan Drew in Raleigh, North Carolina contributed to this report.
+Associated Press staffers Ben Finley in Norfolk, Va.; Tamara Lush in Tampa, Fla.; Adrian Sainz in Memphis, Tennessee; John Raby in Charleston, West Virginia; and Andrew Welsh-Huggins in Columbus, Ohio; contributed to this report.